-Jesus said, "The Sabbath was made for man ...."
+Jesus said, "The Sabbath was made for man..."
 (Mark 2:27).
 Contrary to the teachings of mainstream theologians, God did not command Sabbath keeping for the Jews only.
 In the beginning, God created the Sabbath day, hallowing the seventh day as the weekly day of worship, when there was not a single Jew on earth.
 The only humans at that time were Adam and Eve, the progenitors of all mankind.
 It was for all humanity that God blessed and sanctified the seventh day, making it holy: "Thus the heavens and the earth were finished, and all the host of them.
 And by the beginning of the seventh day God finished His work which He had made.
-And He rested on the seventh day and sanctified it because on it He rested from all His work which God had created and made" (Gen. 2:1-3).
+And He rested on the seventh day from all His work which He had made.
+And God blessed the seventh day and sanctified it [made it holy] because on it He rested from all His work which God had created and made" (Gen. 2:1-3).